60 (number): Cultural number systems

 The Babylonian cuneiform numerals had a base of 60, inherited from the Sumerian and Akkadian civilizations, and possibly motivated by the large number of divisors that 60 has.
 The sexagesimal measurement of time and of geometric angles is a legacy of the Babylonian system.

 The number system in the Mali Empire was based on 60, reflected in the counting system of the Maasina Fulfulde, a variant of the Fula language spoken in contemporary Mali.
 The Ekagi of Western New Guinea used base 60, and the sexagenary cycle plays a role in Chinese calendar and numerology.

 From Polish–Lithuanian Commonwealth in Slavic and Baltic languages 60 has its own name kopa (kopa, капа́, kapa, kopa, копа, копа́), in Germanic languages: Schock, skok, schok, Skock, Skokk and in sexagena refer to 60 = 5 dozen = 1/2 small gross.
 This quantity was used in international medieval treaties e.g. for ransom of captured Teutonic Knights.

 In religion

-60 occurs several times in the Bible; for example, as the age of Isaac when Jacob and Esau were born, and the number of warriors escorting King Solomon.

-In the laws of kashrut of Judaism, 60 is the proportion (60:1) of kosher to non-kosher ingredients that can render an admixture kosher post-facto.

-In the Quran, 60 is mentioned once: "..he should feed sixty indigent ones..", but it is mentioned many times in the Hadith, most notably Muhammad being reported to say, "..Allah, the Exalted and Glorious, created Adam in His own image with His length of sixty cubits.."

 In Hinduism, the 60th birthday of a man is called Sashti poorthi.
 A ceremony called Sashti (60) Abda (years) Poorthi (completed) in Sanskrit is conducted to felicitate this birthday.
 It represents a milestone in his life.
 There are 60 years mentioned in the historic Indian calendars.